-Does Drinking Water Help Acne?
+Does Drinking Water Really Help Acne?
 How to Support Skin Health

-We all know the feeling.
-You wake up day and after day and the pimples just won’t go away.
-No matter how many times you wash your face or how many products you use, you just can’t seem to get control of your acne.
-Even more frustrating, people keep telling you to drink more water, but that doesn’t seem to work either.
-You wonder, “Does drinking water help acne?”
+We all know the feeling - You wake up day after day, and the pimples just won’t seem to go away.
+As one heals, another appears.
+No matter how many times you wash your face or how many products you use, you just can’t seem to gain control over your acne.
+Even more frustrating is repeatedly being told to drink more water - but that doesn’t seem to work either.
+You wonder, “Does drinking water really help acne?”

 Here, we’ll show you how dehydration impacts your skin health and why you can’t just drink water every day to get better skin.
-Plus, you’ll learn how an oral rehydration solution like DripDrop ORS can help fight dehydration that can dry out your skin and lead to more breakouts.
+Plus, you’ll learn how the right oral rehydration solution can help fight the dehydration that dries out your skin and lead to more breakouts.

 Does Drinking Water Help Acne?